 Where To Stay In The Area

-Guest House Bovada is another place to stay in the area; it offers a shared kitchen, a sun terrace, and a barbecue.
-All rooms are fitted with a patio with a garden view.
+Guest House Bovada is another place to stay in the area.
+It offers a shared kitchen, a sun terrace, and a barbecue.
+All rooms have a patio with a garden view.
 The property is 39 km from Sofia Airport and offers a paid airport shuttle service.
 Read more here.

 Klisura Monastery

-Dedicated to Saint Cyril and Saint Methodius, the Klisura Monastery is located at the foot of the Todori Kukli Mountain in the valley of River Vreshtitsa.
-The monastery complex dates back to 1240, only 54 km from Sofia.
+Dedicated to Saint Cyril and Saint Methodius, the Klisura Monastery is located at the foot of the Todori Kukli Mountain in the valley of the River Vreshtitsa.
+The monastery complex dates back to 1240 and is only 54 km from Sofia.

 The easiest way to reach the Klisura Monastery is by car, driving along the road to the town of Montana.
 The road is modern and well-signed.

-At the time of its foundation, the monastery was known as Vreshetski; as the story goes with many other monasteries in the country, the complex suffered complete devastation by the Ottoman during the fifteenth century, remaining abandoned for several long years.
+The monastery was known as Vreshetski when it was founded.
+As with many other monasteries in the country, the complex suffered complete devastation by the Ottomans during the fifteenth century and remained abandoned for several years.

 Brought back to life thanks to generous donations from locals, the building suffered a tragedy during the celebration day of Saints Cyril and Methodius, when the cloister was burnt to ashes and monks and pilgrims slaughtered by the Turkish.